 - Wait for a reply from the sender of the request

 - Crash after waiting for too many responses

 The control component blocks malicious traffic before it reaches the site, with advanced systems able to analyze the information and detect malicious requests.

-The Anti-DDoS controls prevent this type of attack by monitoring the behavior of visitors to the site, blocking bots responsible for attacks at the application level and examining visitors who use multiple devices in tests such as:
+The Anti-DDoS controls to prevent this type of attack by monitoring the behavior of visitors to the site, blocking bots responsible for attacks at the application level, and examining visitors who use multiple devices in tests such as:

 Restricts access by comparing Internet traffic to a database that includes addresses that are divided into secure URL categories into suspicious URLs.

 Encryption is a digital version of cryptography, which is used in mathematical algorithms to confuse messages, allowing only those who have the key to the algorithm to decipher the text.

 Symmetric encryption can be performed that uses only one private key, which is basically a password that the user creates and is mainly relevant for encrypting files.